 Other specialist competitions we may enter include:

 The UKELA moot problem is focused on a relevant contentious issue in environmental law and policy.
 It is judged by a panel of environmental law barristers and academics.
-The final round is judged by the Supreme Court judge, Lord Carnwath.
+The final round is generally judged by the Supreme Court justice.
 The event itself is sponsored by a leading environmental law barristers' chambers, No.5 Chambers, and the prize includes: the opportunity to undertake mini pupillates at Chambers in London or Birmingham, cash prizes and mooting trophies.

 The moots are free to enter, open to UKELA student members and non-student members, and are divided into two classes: UKELA Student Prize Moot (Junior) for undergraduate/postgraduate and Lord Slynn of Hadley Senior Moot for BPTC/pupils.